 The recent proliferation of everyone’s newest favorite style have practically made “IPA” and “craft beer” synonymous in some minds.
 But like other beer styles, IPA is a larger ever-evolving category that holds complexities and nuances within.

-To talk English India Pale Ale, American India Pale Ale, American Pale Ale, and a few other styles known for making “hoppy” a household word, we sat down with GLBC Education Rep, Certified Cicerone, and bona fide beer geek Michael Williams.
+To talk English India Pale Ale, American India Pale Ale, American Pale Ale, and a few other styles known for making “hoppy” a household word, we sat down with GLBC Education Coordinator, Certified Cicerone, and bona fide beer geek Michael Williams.

 Let’s start things off pretty easy.
 What makes an IPA?